firo838/adt7310_emulator/README.en.md

 - Behavior when 0x00 is transmitted by SPI communication.
 Difference from register 0x00 accessed can not be detected.By default, it processes it as a sequence of command bytes to read temperature information.
 - In 1 SPS mode, measurement is performed once per second, but in the current implementation it is not implemented to execute temp_gen every second.
 Prepare a counter variable and generate temperature only when it reaches a certain numerical value.

-# Special Thunks
-The library for the ADT 7310 used for the test environment is [scogswell/ArduinoADT 7310] (https://github.com/scogswell/ArduinoADT7310).

 # References
 [wsnakのブログ](http://www.wsnak.com/wsnakblog/?p=249)